dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 On the right, the scenario shows what happens if Validators are locked on $QC(T1)$ but the leader of View 2 does not learn the highest lock.
 In this case, the proposal $T2$ in View does not extend the highest lock, hence the VPCBC by the leader of View 2 may not succeed.
 In View 3, the leader proposes to extend $QC(T1)$, and View 3 is successful (shown in green). $T1$ and $T3$ become committed, where $T1$ is indirectly committed by being extended by $T3$.
 Transaction $T2$ is **abandoned**.
-The Handover-Completion rule prevents what happened to View 2 from happening to Honest leaders.
+The Handover rule prevents what happened to View 2 from happening to Honest leaders.

 ![image](/images/HS/chain-cd.png)